 The Master of Ceremonies carrying the caduceus can be seen as taking on the role of Hermes.
 He is allowed to move freely closest to the sun (the Worshipful Master) in the East.
 He is the messenger between the sun and the other planets.
 In the ritual, the sun is interpreted as being the Worshipful Master, the planets are represented by the other lodge officers.

-The Master of Ceremonies, carrying the caduceaus, moves freely between the upper and lower worlds; through light and through darkness.
-For this reason his symbol is the caduceus, or staff, of Hermes.
+The Master of Ceremonies, carrying the caduceus, moves freely between the upper and lower worlds; through light and through darkness.
+For this reason, his symbol is the caduceus, or staff, of Hermes.

 Freemasonry and Hermeticism

 Hermes and Hermeticism are thus at the roots of Freemasonry.
 Both its mythical history and its ritual activities.